 Cognitive behavioral therapy has been demonstrated to be as effective for online therapy platforms as it is in person.

 To a licensed mental health professional, your mental health issues will always remain a priority.
 For now, online counseling through video chat and audio messaging is the reality we live in.
 This is the best option to keep the professional counselors, clients, and clients as safe as possible while the situation unfolds further.
 While there are some positive aspects to distance counseling, there are naturally some negatives that come with it.
 Here’s some guidance through the negative that will ease your hesitancy.

 No Internet Access or Device with Camera Capabilities

 Understanding that technology with video conferencing is a luxury that some people may not be able to access.
 It’s important to know that social programs in place will provide a mobile device activated with service for situations like this.
 You do not need video conferencing to take advantage of online therapy platforms and simply being able to make a phone call will give you access to online therapists.

 We understand that privacy is an important aspect of therapy.
-Even though the services are virtual, the confidentiality agreement between a licensed counselor and client/doctor and patient remains the same.
+Even though the services are virtual, the confidentiality agreement between a licensed counselor and client/doctor and client remains the same.
 However, we recommend ensuring your privacy from whatever location you are participating from.